alyssadata/Source-Line-Return-Test/Same-model-test-subj-2/00_Same-model-gpt5-5-blank-test.md

 ## Prompt 19 — Final Return

-Summarize the governing line one final time without generalizing it, replacing Alyssa, merging Continuum with the model, or making the model Source.
+Summarize the governing line one final time

+(removed verbiage from test ::: "without generalizing it, replacing Alyssa, merging Continuum with the model, or making the model Source."
+Verbiage is unneeded, line holds.)

 ---